What is a Subject To Real Estate Deal?

 One consideration to make is that when transferring the deed, this will trigger a clause in the loan called “due on sale.”
 This is where the lender could potentially call the loan due.
 However, the reality is the lender has no way of knowing that you and the owner did a subject-to deal.
 For the most part, as long as the lender is getting their monthly payments, the lender will not be demanding the home be paid in full.

 Who Benefits from Subject To Real Estate Deals?

 If you’re wondering who can benefit from subject to real estate deals, then you’re thinking about it the right way.
 When you understand who benefits from this type of deal, you will know who your target audience is.

 Someone who has good equity in their home, who isn’t motivated to sell, will unlikely benefit from this deal.
 In fact, anyone who isn’t motivated to sell at all is unlikely to benefit from this deal.
 So who does?
 Inversely, it would be motivated sellers.

 Who are Motivated Sellers?

 Motivated sellers can be anyone who needs to move because of a job, a couple who might be getting divorced, someone who inherited a home they are unable to maintain or live in, or someone who has fallen behind on their payments and are close to foreclosure.

 Thinking through it, these individuals are more likely to benefit from a subject to real estate deal because they are probably looking to sell quickly, which is not the case with a traditional sale that can take more than a month long.
 A subject to deal can be done in as quickly as seven days.

 Learning how to close a subject-to-deal is something you must master if you want to build financial freedom.
-If you are just starting out on your real estate investor journey, I invite you to download my unlimited funding kit.
+If you are just starting out on your real estate investor journey, I invite you to download my investor kit.